wearekick/ocarina/README.md

 # Ocarina

-Styleguides for Kick Interactive websites and applications.
+Styleguides for websites and applications built with Kick branding.

-## Docs
+## Documentation

 ### Setting up locally